top of page

 Martin P. S. (1989).
 Prehistoric overkill: A global model.
 In Quaternary extinctions: A prehistoric revolution (ed.
 P.S.
 Martin and R.G.
 Klein).
 Tucson, AZ: Univ.
 Arizona Press. pp. 354–404.

-Ecos: La Brea is set approximately 25,000 years ago during the height of the Last Glacial Maximum (LGM).
-This was a time when North American ecosystems were highly productive prior to the extinctions that would follow the end of the Late Pleistocene.
-Around this time, humans were only just pioneering the continent and had not developed into the widespread megafauna-hunting cultures that would soon develop.
-While not the only factor in the extinction of large mammals, the spread of humans coincides with the extinction of many large mammals in North America.
+Ecos: La Brea is set approximately 25,000 years ago, during the height of the Last Glacial Maximum (LGM).
+This was a time when North American ecosystems were highly productive, preceding the climate fluctuations and extinctions that would soon follow at the end of the Pleistocene Epoch.

 bottom of page